Main Types of Revenue

 With so many revenue opportunities out there, how will you decide which to pursue?

-Each customer segment has different goals and objectives.
-The conference planners want to sell tickets and get more sponsorships.
-The local business owners want to raise brand awareness and make sure local consumers can find them in community searches.
+For example an events planning company might cater to both conference planners and local business owners.
+Conference planners want to sell tickets and get more sponsorships, while local business owners want to raise brand awareness and make sure consumers know how to find them.
 If you can help them with selling tickets and raising brand awareness, you could use a usage fee stream of income to augment your current income.

 In many cases, diverse revenue streams behave synergistically, helping you to capture a larger market share and spreading your influence far and wide.
 So working out exactly who your customer segments are will allow you to determine any additional ways your business can capture them that you aren’t currently providing.